 A WEF withdrawal can help you afford your own home sooner, but it comes with trade-offs — taxes now and lower pension benefits later.
 A pledge keeps your retirement savings intact but doesn’t lower your mortgage.
 Always check the tax and pension impact carefully before deciding.

-Want to see how to turn this rule into a tax-efficient mortgage strategy?
+Curious how to turn these rules into a real, tax-efficient mortgage strategy?